-The ear provides information on external noises, as well as on noises in the mouth.
+Our ears provide information on external noises, as well as on noises in our mouths.
 The sounds made by food are closely linked to its texture.
-Over a lifetime, the brain stores thousands of typical sound patterns, like the sound of an apple as we bite it.
+Over a lifetime, our brains store thousands of typical sound patterns, like the sound of an apple as we bite it.